The High Cost of Inaction

 Executor

 Manages your estate through probate, pays debts, and distributes assets.
+This role requires organization, patience, and integrity.

 Trustee